 I have never seen a baby pepper growing inside another pepper before.
-So I was intrigued when my daughter texted that something strange was in her bell pepper.
+Therefore I was intrigued when my daughter texted that something strange was in her bell pepper.

 It’s a condition called Internal Proliferation or Carpelloid Formation and the small fruit is usually sterile.
 But the good news is that it is totally edible!
-The baby pepper inside can vary in shape and size.
-They can be anything from an almost identical but smaller fruit to a very irregular looking fruit.
+The baby pepper inside varies in shape and size.
+They forms as anything from an almost identical but smaller fruit to a very irregular looking fruit.
 Whatever the shape, the exact reason for it is still uncertain, although it is likely to be genetics.
-It occurs in seed lines through natural selection and does not seem to be affected by external conditions like pests or the weather.
-Other reasons are thought to include rapid changes in heat or humidity or possibly the use of ethylene gas which is used to speed up ripening of peppers.
+It occurs in seed lines through natural selection, however it does not seem to be affected by external conditions like pests or the weather.
+Additionally, other reasons are thought to include rapid changes in heat or humidity or the use of ethylene gas which is used to speed up ripening of peppers.

 Finding a baby pepper inside pepper

 I had a peculiar text conversation with my daughter and here’s what we said.

 D. What is that?!
 Can I still eat the edges?!

 M. Is it a baby pepper growing inside?